 Land management agencies, policymakers, and researchers alike have historically struggled to access data about wildfires — and about their long-term effects.

-Institutes in Colorado, Arizona, and New Mexico have launched the Wildlife Interagency Geodatabase, which they call TWIG.
+Institutes in Colorado, Arizona, and New Mexico have launched the Treatment and Wildlife Interagency Geodatabase, which they call TWIG.
 This program provides an open-access platform where federal fuel treatment and wildfire data can be accessed.
 Users can assess, plan, and monitor wildfires across boundaries by tapping into a centralized comprehensive compilation of data.

 “As wildfires continue to pose a significant threat, tools like TWIG are essential for proactive planning and management,” said Andrew Sánchez Meador, executive director of the Ecological Restoration Institute at Northern Arizona University.
 “TWIG not only provides access to critical data but also promotes collaboration and transparency among researchers, land managers, and policymakers.”

 TWIG was developed as part of the ReSHAPE program, which is being led by the Southwest Ecological Restoration Institutes, also known as SWERI.
-To develop this project, SWERI received funding through the Infrastructure Investment and Jobs Act, which was signed into law by President Joe Biden i n 2021.
+To develop this project, SWERI received funding through the Infrastructure Investment and Jobs Act, which was signed into law by President Joe Biden in 2021.

 This program was developed jointly by SWERI, the U.S. Department of Agriculture Forest Service, and the Department of Interior’s Office of Wildland Fire.